ankushT369/portfolio/README.md

 # Ankush Mondal

 ## Introduction
 Hello!
 I am Ankush Mondal, I have a strong foundation in C, C++ and Javascript beside this I have a good knowledge of Rust, and Zig programming language.
-I enjoy low-level programming, building small stuffs or projects, and solving coding problems and also love going through the implementation of file systems, compilers, etc.
+I enjoy system programming and low-level programming, building small stuffs or projects, and solving coding problems and also love going through the implementation of file systems, compilers, etc.

 ## Skills and Proficiency
 - **Languages**: C, C++, Javascript, Rust
-- **Tools & Technologies**: Linux, i3, Alacritty, Neovim (Lua configuration)
+- **Tools & Technologies**: Linux, i3 win man, Alacritty, Neovim (Lua configuration)
 - **Technical Knowledge**:
   - Operating Systems & Database.
   - Data Structures and Algorithms (DSA)